15 Interesting Facts About The Scapa Flow

 However, the benefit of its strategic location was mostly exploited during World War I and World War II.
-Its position made it guarded against all the sides and provided the British army with huge leverage against its enemies.
+Its position made it guarded against all sides and provided the British army with huge leverage against its enemies.

-During WW I, this harbour was mainly used as an exercise spot initially but later turned into a full-scale northern base due to the absence of any suitable spot that could be used at a short notice and also because Scapa Flow seemed a viable option.
+During WW I, this harbour was mainly used as an exercise spot initially but later turned into a full-scale northern base due to the absence of any suitable spot that could be used at short notice and also because Scapa Flow seemed a viable option.